yamada-lab/GastrectomyGC_Microbiome/README.md

 The **GastrectomyProject_Custom_Script** contains code to perform analysis for the gastrectomy paper.
 Annotations table for microbial features (taxon, modules, and metabolites), reads profile table, subjects ID, and metadata table were availabe here `please insert the directory`.
 The raw sequencing data reported in this paper has been deposited at the DNA Data Bank of Japan (DDBJ) Sequence Read Archive (DRA), Tokyo, Japan under accession numbers **DRA007281, DRA008243, DRA006684, and DRA008156**.
+Bellow the example usage of sripts will be given.
+For several shell scripts (.sh), the code can be run in the terminal by ignoring the `qsub -cwd <options for qsub>`.
+Make sure to make script executable by using `chmod +x` command.

 ## High quality reads process
 The raw reads were subjected for the quality filtering before going to the annotations process.
 Please find the explanations of the process in **(Supplementary Material)**.